Radical Pietism: Communitarian living

 A common trait among some radical Pietists is that they formed communities where they sought to revive the original Christian living of the Acts of the Apostles.
 Other Radical Pietists "preferred a largely solitary life of prayer, living in modest cottages or even more primitive dwellings in the hills outside of the town."

 Jean de Labadie (1610–1674) founded a communitarian group in Europe which was known, after its founder, as the Labadists.
 Johannes Kelpius (1673–1708) led a communitarian group who came to America from Germany in 1694.
 Conrad Beissel (1691–1768), founder of another early pietistic communitarian group, the Ephrata Cloister, was also particularly affected by Radical Pietism's emphasis on personal experience and separation from false Christianity.
 The Harmony Society (1785–1906), founded by George Rapp, was another German-American religious group influenced by Radical Pietism.
 Other groups include the Zoarite Separatists (1817–1898), and the Amana Colonies (1855-today).

-In Sweden, a group of radical pietists formed a community, the "Skevikare", on an island outside of Stockholm, where they lived much like the Ephrata people, for nearly a century.
+In Sweden, a group of radical pietists formed a community, the "Skevikare," on an island outside of Stockholm, where they lived much like the Ephrata people for nearly a century.
 Eric Jansson was another Swedish Radical Pietist who formed a separatist community, the utopian Bishop Hill Colony, after emigrating to Illinois.

 Radical Pietism's role in the emergence of modern religious communities has only begun to be adequately assessed, according to Hans Schneider, professor of church history at the University of Marburg, Germany.
-However, this statement refers to the early era of Radical Pietism up to around 1715 while meanwhile the later era has been covered by numerous studies.
+However, that statement refers to the early era of Radical Pietism up to around 1715, and the later era has since been covered by numerous studies.

 Endtime expectations, breakdown of social barriers

-Two other common traits of radical Pietism were their strong endtime expectations, and their breakdown of social barriers.
+Two other common traits of radical Pietists were their strong endtime expectations and their breakdown of social barriers.
 They were very influenced by prophecies gathered and published by John Amos Comenius and Gottfried Arnold.
 Events like comets and lunar eclipses were seen as signs of threatening divine judgements.
 In Pennsylvania, Johannes Kelpius even installed a telescope on the roof of his house, where he and his followers kept watch for heavenly signs proclaiming the return of Christ.

-As for the social barriers, in Germany and Sweden the familiar pronoun thou (du) was commonly used among the radical Pietists.
+As for social barriers, the familiar pronoun thou (du) was commonly used among the radical Pietists in Germany and Sweden.
 They also strongly abandoned class designation and academic degrees.
 Some of the barriers between men and women were also broken down.
-Many radical pietistic women became well known as writers and prophets, as well as leaders of Philadelphian communities.
+Many radical Pietist women became well known as writers and prophets, as well as leaders of Philadelphian communities.